porfiriopaiz/site/content/2017_08_31_fedora-26-custom-operating-system-post-install.rst

 Given this is a minimal install, the set of packages installed does not provides support for Wireless Network Cards.
-It is true that during the installation process Anaconda provides such support, but onces you have installed the minimal set of packages, these does not provides the required drivers, for this matter I must get my laptop connected to a Wired Network.
+It is true that during the installation process Anaconda provides such support, but once you have installed the minimal set of packages, these does not provides the required drivers, for this matter I must get my laptop connected to a Wired Network.